 The scale of the UK’s fraud problem was recently confirmed again by the Communications Fraud Control Association (CFCA) through their 2017 global fraud survey.
 This concluded that the UK was in the top 10 countries for the termination of fraud, receiving 4 percent of all fraudulent calls made worldwide.
 Sadly, this was not news to fraud professionals, as the UK has consistently ranked amongst the worst for inbound fraud.
 The UK is the only G20 country in the fraud termination top 10, and is one of only two OECD countries in that list, along with Latvia.
 The UK’s problem with inbound fraud places it on a par with countries like Cuba, Tunisia, Jamaica and Somalia.

 Instead of addressing weaknesses that foment crime worldwide, the UK has long resigned itself to being amongst the worst.
 We have an opportunity to change that now.
 Many fraudulent calls are being terminated on the UK’s 070 number range.
 Ofcom has proposed changes to the management of that portion of the UK dialling plan.
 Now that attention has been directed towards an admitted long-standing problem our industry has an opportunity to take positive steps that will reduce international crime.
 If you are a fraud professional, or even if you are just an interested lay person, please take a few minutes to make yourself aware of the issues, and how you can support change, by continuing to read about the issues and how RAG has responded to Ofcom’s consultation.

-- Outline the problem with the 070 number range
+- The problem with the 070 number range